wfp/editorial-guide/reference-1-wordindex.md

 * General Regulation II.2(a)
 * General Rule VII.2
 * general service (GS) posts
-* the Government of ...
+* the Government of ... (when referring to a specific national government, not local government)
 * government (adj.)
 * grain-fed
 * gram(s) (not gramme(s); g after a numeral)